-Chapter 4: System Design & Management Principles defines the preferred routes and hierarchy of the system as it relates to freight, motor vehicles, transit, bicycling and walking.
+Chapter 4: System Design & Management Principles defines the preferred routes and hierarchy of the system as it relates to freight, motor vehicles, transit, bicycling, and walking.
 In addition, the facility standards show specific design requirements regarding the overall dimensions, amenities, and provisions for individual travel modes.
-These facility cross-sections are used later in the process (see Chapter 6) to prepare initial estimate construction costs and right-of-way requirements for capital projects and new development plans.
+These facility cross-sections are used later in the process (see Chapter 6) to prepare initial estimate construction costs, and right-of-way requirements.